 Karen Vanderzanden is a research analyst at the Center for Rural Health (CRH) at the University of North Dakota School (UND) of Medicine & Health Sciences in Grand Forks.

 Karen coordinates and facilitates data collection and data analysis, prepares written reports of data findings, collaborates with statewide partners, and disseminates information to rural health stakeholders.
-Projects she is working on include Behavioral Health Workforce Development and Evaluation of the North Dakota State Targeted Response to the Opioid Crisis.
+Projects she is working on include Behavioral Health Workforce Development and Evaluation of the North Dakota State Opioid Response Grant.

 Prior to her current position, Karen was a graduate research assistant at the CRH and a graduate teaching assistant for the Psychology Department at UND.
 She also is a member of the Phi Beta Kappa honor society.

 Originally from Maplewood, Minnesota, Karen earned a bachelor's degree in psychology from Creighton University and a master's and PhD in experimental psychology from UND.